Bhavsszn/Opioid-visualization-Dashboard/pipeline/powerbi/dashboard_overview.md

 # Power BI Analytics Dashboard

-This dashboard is the Business Intelligence layer of the Opioid Visualization project.
+This dashboard is the enterprise BI layer of the Opioid Visualization project.

-It analyzes overdose trends across U.S. states using data processed by the project pipeline.
+It analyzes opioid overdose trends across U.S. states using data produced by the project pipeline.

-## Key Metrics
+## Key metrics

 - Total deaths
 - Deaths per 100k population